Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 * [Gen6SeedTimeFinder](https://github.com/DevonStudios/Gen6SeedTimeFinder/releases) (for the above method)
 * [3DS Time Finder](https://github.com/Admiral-Fish/3DSTimeFinder) (for seed searching.
 Tiny Finder can be used as well)

-# Seed RNG - Specific Date only
+# Seed RNG - Specific Date / Any Date

 Use Tiny Finder or 3DS Time Finder to search for a seed of your choice.